Why Do People Elope?

 An intimate elopement is a misunderstood occasion.
 Most people think that people run off to elope in Vegas or at a courthouse.
 Of course, that does happen, but it’s not the only place people elope.
 Couples who elope often care about where they elope and how they can memorialize the day.

 Just because you’re skipping a traditional wedding doesn’t mean you can’t take your elopement seriously.
 In fact, because you’re not worried about venues and vendors, you often have more control over the little things (like pictures!).

 Traditional wedding photos are often squeezed into the schedule on the day of – either before or after the ceremony – and fail to capture the couple in their natural element.
 If you have a traditional wedding, your photos are probably fairly similar to everyone else’s wedding photos.
-They’re posed and formal (even those candid photos).
+They’re posed and formal (even those candid photos) in formal attire and a wedding dress.
 Elopement photography aims to capture the authentic moments from the day all against the beautiful backdrop that you select.

 It benefits the environment

 Did you know that the average wedding has 150+ guests and produces between 400 and 600 pounds of trash?
 Between trash bags, food, napkins, plates, and flowers, you’re significantly contributing to environmental waste.

 While you may have dreamed about a certain type of wedding since you were little, you likely didn’t think about what came after the wedding.
 The couple heads off on their honeymoon, and they leave behind an immense amount of waste.
 The magazines simply don’t show you that.
 If you’re looking for an environmentally friendly and sustainable approach, eloping is the way to go.